UllernJ/Alchidle/README.md

 - Punish player if dies -> lose resources or gear?

 - Money is too OP, a player will always focus money

+- Make combat more balanced (based on feedback, looks to be somewhat balanced)